lukaspalkovic/DCS_wiki/DroneCore.Pilot-Connector-description-and-pins-assignment.md

 | 16 | 5V |

 **CSI D (4-lanes CSI)**
+- 501951-2210 connector type
 - 4 lanes MIPI CSI connectors
 - power to this connector is not protected so be aware of potential short-circuits on the connected devices.
 - pay attention to cable pins orientation (same / opposite side contacts).
-Wrong cable can cause short-circuit!
+Cameras from different manufacturers can have different pin order, so wrong cable can cause short-circuit!
 - separate MCLK pin (pin 122 on Jetson)
 - I2C and PWND are 3V3 logic